Georgia tours for seniors

+Nestled in the heart of the Caucasus, you will find Georgia.
 With a history stretching back thousands of years, Georgia is a land with a rich history and unique culture.
 Churches and monasteries peer atop the steep mountainsides of the countryside, while the streets of Georgia’s vibrant towns and cities bustle with life.
-Join Odyssey Traveller as we take you on a journey through this fascinating country.

 Odyssey travels by coach and occasionally uses local transport, including trains and ferries.
 Specifics are always outlined in your tour itinerary.
 Buses and minibuses (marshrutky) run in all of Georgia’s major towns and cities, though services to rural villages may be more infrequent.
 Train services run through much of the country, with rail lines linking Tblisi with regional areas.
 Taxis are cheap and plentiful, though be sure to agree on an exact fare before your ride to avoid being ripped off.